Petrosbid/Smart-Lock-System/README.md

 Download and install the Blynk app from the App Store or Google Play.
 Create a new project in Blynk and add the necessary widgets for controlling the lock.
 Note the Auth Token provided by Blynk and update the lock_esp8266.ino file with this token.
+Set Up Notifications:

+Configure the Blynk app to send notifications.
+Set up email and SMS notifications for security alerts in the Blynk app or your server.
 Usage
 Access the Web Interface:
 Open your web browser and go to http://your-server-address/index.html.